 The Example of Buying Financial Ratings

-Anyone who thinks that firms that do this will eventually be made to pay for the “market,” only have to look as far as Moody’s, Standard and Poor’s, and Fitch — three rating agencies that rated billions of toxic assets as the highest investment grade.
+Anyone who thinks that firms that do this will eventually be made to pay for the “market” only has to look as far as Moody’s, Standard and Poor’s, and Fitch — three rating agencies that rated billions of toxic assets as the highest investment grade.
 They are still doing very well, thank you very much.
-I have a side interest in economics, and what I have found is that the smaller media outlets that are less known and take in very little revenue consistently outperform the much larger media and better-known outlets that do take advertising.
+I have a side interest in economics.
+I have found that the smaller media outlets that are less known and take in very little revenue consistently outperform the much larger media and better-known outlets that do take advertising.
 Very naturally, money corrupts the media product.

-With some uncommon candor, a French TV executive opened up about the actual purpose of his television channel.
+With some uncommon candor, a French TV executive opened up about his television channel’s actual purpose.

 “[French TV channel] TF1’s job is to help a company like Coca-Cola sell its products.
 For a TV commercial’s message to get through, the viewer’s brain must be receptive.
 Our programs are there to make it receptive, that is to say to divert and relax viewers between two commercials.
 What we are selling to Coca-Cola is human brain time.”
 What is surprising to most people who buy magazines is that they are not the only “payer” for the product.
 The consumer buys and pays for the magazine at the newsstand; however, advertisers pay in effect to have the magazine produced.
 The percentages of overall revenues are shown in the following quotation.
 “Mainstream US newspapers generally earn over 50 and up to 80% of their revenue from advertising; in Europe, this percentage lies between 30 and 80%, e.g., averaging 40% in the UK (see e.g., Baker, 1994; Gabszewicz et al., 2001).
 Overall, advertising exceeds 2% of GDP in the US and a substantial fraction of this becomes media revenue: 17.7% to newspapers, 17.5% to broadcast TV, 7.4% to radio and 4.6% to consumer magazines.”
 What Do the Papers Sell?
 The Model of Advertising and Media Bias: Advertising Age, 2007.